stfc/PSyclone/doc/developer_guide/psy_data.rst

 node is inserted in the tree (e.g. ``GOceanExtractNode``).

-When an extraction transformation is applied, it will determine the input- and output-variable for the code region using the dependency analysis.
+When an extraction transformation is applied, it will determine the input- and output-variable for the code region using the dependency analysis (see :ref:`variable_accesses`).
 The code created by PSyclone's PSyData transformation will then call the PSyData extraction library as follows: